GenesysCloudBlueprints/enhanced-status-syncing-with-salesforce-service-cloud-voice/blueprint/index.md

   *  **Integration** > **salesforceServiceCloudVoice** > **View**

 TODO: Need permanent link address
-For more information, see [Requirements for CX Cloud from Genesys and Salesforce Service Cloud Voice](https://help.mypurecloud.com/?p=166994 "Opens the Requirements for CX Cloud from Genesys and Salesforce Service Cloud Voice article") in the Genesys Cloud Resource Center.
+For more information, see [Requirements for CX Cloud, Voice for Salesforce Service Cloud](https://help.mypurecloud.com/?p=166994 "Opens the Requirements for CX Cloud, Voice for Salesforce Service Cloud article") in the Genesys Cloud Resource Center.

 ### Salesforce account

 TODO: Need permanent link address
-* A Salesforce organization with the CX Cloud from Genesys and Salesforce Service Cloud Voice integration installed and configured.
+* A Salesforce organization with the CX Cloud, Voice for Salesforce Service Cloud integration installed and configured.
 For more information, see [Install the Salesforce Service Cloud Voice package](https://help.mypurecloud.com/?p=39356/ "Opens the Install the Salesforce Service Cloud Voice package article") in the Genesys Cloud Resource Center.

-* The Salesforce organization and the CX Cloud from Genesys and Salesforce Service Cloud Voice integration configured for enhanced status syncing.
+* The Salesforce organization and the CX Cloud, Voice for Salesforce Service Cloud integration configured for enhanced status sync.
 For more information, see TODO: Need permanent link address in the Genesys Cloud Resource Center.

 * The solutions engineer assigned a System Administrator profile.
 For more information, see [Standard Profiles](https://help.salesforce.com/articleView?id=standard_profiles.htm&type=5 "Opens Standard Profiles") in the Salesforce documentation.